maderarasto/ts-nodejs-mvc/readme.md

 const result = await DB.execute('SELECT * FROM users') as RowData[];
 ...
 ```
-When you are using parameters passign to SQL query, you should in SQL query instead of values use `?` and values then pass to second parameter, in which expects array of values as they follow each other in SQL query.
+When you are using parameters that you pass to SQL query, you should replace values in SQL query with symbol `?` and values then pass to second parameter, in which expects array of values as they follow each other in SQL query.
 ```typescript
 import DB, {ResultSetHeader} from 'database/DB';